 2. Official College Transcript

 Please refer to the Common Application instructions for submitting college transcripts.
 We need a transcript from each institution you have attended.
+If you are in your first term of college and are applying to transfer the following term, please submit a Mid-Term Report.
+This form can be downloaded directly from the Common Application.

 3. Official High School Transcript or GED Scores